“Home is not just the place where you happen to be born. It’s the place where you become yourself.”

 —Gaston Bachelard

-I start asking people how they define “home.”
+I start asking my friends how they define “home.”

 “Home is created by love,” Jerry Garrett remarks.
 This is true but vague.
 What he says next, though, makes me reach for a pen: “Home has something to do with accepting what you have.”

-Once you reach that acceptance, your home relaxes.
-Now it looks lived-in; there is an ease to it, a refusal to try for perfection.
+Reach that acceptance, and your home relaxes.
+It looks lived-in; there is an ease to it, a refusal to try for perfection.
 A home should be reasonably tidy but not sterile; its materials should forgive ink stains, juicy tomatoes, crayon on the walls, the scrabble of a dog tearing down the hallway.
-You should be able to live exactly as you like there—grow a tree in the living room or turn your dining room into a messy craft room.
+You should be able to live exactly as you like there—grow a tree in the living room if you want, or play ping-pong in the spare bedroom.
 People who live in showhouses, or who are always gnawing on dreams of a bigger, fancier, more luxurious home … do not yet have a home.

 Nor do immigrants and refugees who resist the new language and spend their time with other expats, eating the food of their former homeland, reading its news, and listening to its music.
 But who can blame them?
 Your home should be the place where you never feel judged, where you can cry or retch or fart or scream in orgasm.
 Home is where you get cooked for and cared for and put back together again.
 Except trad wives, who have to go to a spa.